Ashish-3/House-prices-in-France/Readme.md

 This is a personal project that was also used to validate my *IBM Data Science Professional Certificate*.

-The goal of this project is to answer the following question :
+The goal of this project is to answer the following question:
 **Where is a “good place” to buy a house in France and at what price?**

-You can have a quick overview of the project by looking at the presentation :
+You can have a very quick overview of the project by looking at the presentation :
 - <a href=https://nbviewer.jupyter.org/github/Ashish-3/House-prices-in-France/blob/master/Presentation.pdf>  Project presentation</a>

-You can learn about  the project by reading the report here :
+You can read the report to understand the project:
 - <a href=https://nbviewer.jupyter.org/github/Ashish-3/House-prices-in-France/blob/master/Report.pdf>  Project report</a>

-The project details can be found in four separate jupyter notebooks:
+The project's details can be found in four separate jupyter notebooks:
 -	<a href=https://nbviewer.jupyter.org/github/Ashish-3/House-prices-in-France/blob/master/Preprocessing_communes_stats.ipynb> Pre-processing data about the communes </a>
 -	<a href=https://nbviewer.jupyter.org/github/Ashish-3/House-prices-in-France/blob/master/Preprocessing_house_transactions.ipynb > Pre-processing the real estate transaction records </a>
 -	<a href=https://nbviewer.jupyter.org/github/Ashish-3/House-prices-in-France/blob/master/Communes_analysis.ipynb > Data analysis </a>